How to Clean the Inside of Your Microwave

 Microwaves accumulate splatter and stuck-on food faster than almost any appliance in your kitchen.
 The heat and moisture create a grimy film that gets harder to remove the longer it sits.
 The good news: you don't need harsh chemicals or elbow grease.
 Steam does the work for you.
 A simple water-and-acid treatment—lemon juice, vinegar, or even plain water—softens everything at once, and a damp cloth finishes the job in minutes.
 This is one of those rare cleaning tasks where the method is actually easier than the mess looks.

-- Empty and Remove the Turntable.
+1. Clear the Cavity First.
 Take everything out of the microwave and lift out the glass turntable.
 Set it aside in the sink—you'll clean it separately with hot soapy water and a sponge.
 This gives you full access to the interior walls and floor.

-- Let It Rest and Cool for 2 Minutes.
+4. Let It Rest Undisturbed.
 After the timer stops, leave the door closed for another 2 minutes.
 The residual heat and trapped steam continue to soften the baked-on food.
 This resting time is what separates an easy wipe from a frustrating scrub.

-- Wipe Down the Interior Walls and Ceiling.
+6. Wipe Everything Clean.
 Using a damp cloth or sponge, wipe down the entire interior starting at the top and working your way down.
 The steam has softened everything, so the cloth should glide over deposits without resistance.
 Pay special attention to corners and the ceiling where splatters accumulate.
 A second pass with a clean, dry cloth removes excess moisture.

-- Clean the Floor and Wipe the Window.
+7. Polish the Glass Last.
 Wipe down the floor of the cavity, then tackle the interior of the door—both the glass and the rubber gasket around the edges.
 The gasket collects splatters and old food particles.
 A damp cloth gets into the grooves easily after the steam treatment.

-- Reinstall the Turntable and Dry Everything.
+8. Restore and Dry.
 Place the clean turntable back into the microwave, making sure the center stem seats properly.
 Run one final quick pass with a dry cloth to remove any remaining moisture from the walls and ceiling.
 Close the door and you're done.